 ASI’s philosophy promotes a Christ-centered lifestyle, manifested by a commitment to be in daily partnership with God.
 ASI members seek to experience God’s love in their own lives and share that love with the people they encounter in their everyday work and activities—hence ASI’s motto, Sharing Christ in the Marketplace.
 Furthermore, ASI is committed to supporting the Seventh-day Adventist Church through its members various outreach programs; which include health, education, evangelism, community services, family concerns and special projects.

-The vision of ASI Scandinavia is to see a thriving network of lay-ministries and businesses in Scandinavia that share Christ in the marketplace.
+The vision of ASI Scandinavia is to see a thriving network of ministries, businesses and lay-people in Scandinavia that share Christ in the marketplace.

 ASI’s history is rooted in Madison College, an Adventist self-supporting institution established in 1904 near Nashville, Tennessee, USA, by E.A.
 Sutherland and Percy Magan.
 As Madison expanded it began to plant satellite schools and institutions around the country.
 In 1947 under the General Conference guidance these self-supporting entities formed the Association of Seventh-day Adventist Self-Supporting Institutions, or ASI.
 At the time, ASI members were educational or health outfits.
 Over the years however, ASI membership began to include businesses and Adventist entrepreneurs and professionals.
 Thus in 1979, to better reflect ASI’s diverse membership, the organization’s name was changed to Adventist-laymen’s Services & Industries.

 In Europe the first ASI chapter was formed 1983 in Great Britain, followed by several other European national chapters.
 These national chapters are all autonomous, with their own boards, constitutions, programs and meetings.
 Through a desire for more fellowship and cooperation ASI Europe were established in 1998 as an umbrella organization for the many national chapters that today cover most of Europe.